LiaScript/liascript.github.com/README.md

 transformation of Lia-Markdown to any other format is done within the browser at client-side.

+> This project is officially not supported by Wikimedia :-P http://goo.gl/fGXNvu

 ## Markdown-Syntax

 This section is intended to give a brief overview on the basic Markdown